watmildon/HighSchoolMascotMap/icon-info.md

 * noun-puma-3391157 - puma by Lars Meiertoberens from Noun Project (CC BY 3.0)
 * noun-rock-lobster-7060494 - rock lobster by visual language from Noun Project (CC BY 3.0)
 * noun-sabertooth-4903406 - Sabertooth by Amethyst Studio from Noun Project (CC BY 3.0)
+* noun-salmon-1660330 - Salmon by Rfourtytwo from Noun Project (CC BY 3.0)
 * noun-scorpion-7144042 - Scorpion by Leonardo Henrique Martini from from Noun Project (CC BY 3.0)
 * noun-ship-800131 - Ship by mungang kim from from Noun Project (CC BY 3.0)
 * noun-siberian-husky-6144002 - Siberian Husky by Amanda Yamasaki from Noun Project (CC BY 3.0)